precice/aste/docs/README.md

 ##### Step 2: Prepare your ASTE Configuration file

 Prepare an ASTE configuration for the solver which will be replaced.
 See above for the corresponding ASTE configuration format.
-If your previous simulation used an implicit coupling, make sure to change the configuraiton to an explicit coupling.
+If your previous simulation used an implicit coupling, make sure to change the configuration to an explicit coupling.

 #### Step 3: Run your solver and ASTE